 - Lack of verifiability as most reference checks are referred to Human Resources who provide yes/no answers with no comments on the quality of the work

 If you go through this exercise, chances are you will be surprised at just how much a new hire costs, and how long it can take to recover from hiring the wrong person.
 While Topgrading can’t guarantee success with every new hire, following the methodology greatly increases your chances of hiring high quality candidates.
+Even if following this process increases the amount of time dedicated to your interviewing process, it makes up for it in the long term as you avoid bad hires and retain top talent.

 The Power of Systems and People: Accountable Leaders and Teams